laravel/pennant/notes.md

 ### Static values

-You may also pass a static value as the argument, such as a config option that is reading from the ENV.
+You may also pass a static value as the argument.
+This is useful if you are creating feature flags only based on the ENV.

 ```php
 <?php